Gielniów

 Gielniów is a town in Przysucha County, Masovian Voivodeship, in east-central Poland.
 It is the seat of the gmina (administrative district) called Gmina Gielniów.

 History

 Gielniów used to be a town from 1455 until either 1869 or 1870.
 It received Magdeburg rights due to efforts of a local nobleman Tomasz Mszczuj of Brzezinki.
 Until the Partitions of Poland, Gielniów belonged to Sandomierz Voivodeship in the Lesser Poland Province, but it remained a very small town, whose population was app.
 100 (as for the mid-17th century).
-In 1815-1915, Gielniów was part of Russian-controlled Congress Poland, losing its town charter after the failed January Uprising.
+In 1815–1915, Gielniów was part of Russian-controlled Congress Poland, losing its town charter after the failed January Uprising.
 In the mid-19th century, its population was app.
 500, and after losing the charter, Gielniów declined.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Gielniów was occupied by Germany until 1945.
+The local Polish police chief and another Polish policeman from Gielniów were murdered by the Russians in the Katyn massacre in 1940.